Registering A Vehicle In Sri Lanka: Process & Requirements

 Resources

-Department of Motor Traffic - The site map for the Department of Motor Traffic has a host of links and resources that are helpful.
-Everything is covered here, from initial vehicle registration to getting a license and the forms you’ll need to do both.
+Department of Motor Traffic— The Department of Motor Traffic site map has many helpful links and resources.
+Everything is covered here, from initial vehicle registration to getting a license and the forms you must complete.

 Vehicle Customs - The Motor Vehicle Unit of Sri Lanka Customs explains some of the important details, documents, and procedures you’ll want to be familiar with before importing.
 A very good resource that answers many commonly asked questions.

 Are you planning to move to Sri Lanka or curious about how it works?
-Give us a call today at 1-888-230-9116 or shoot us an email and we’ll be happy to answer your questions!
+Call us today at 1-888-230-9116 or shoot us an email, and we’ll be happy to answer your questions!
 All inquiries qualify for a FREE price quote—no obligation required!